September 26, 2021

 After setting a preferred temperature on your thermostat, cold air is pulled into the system where it passes through an air filter, then moves through the air handler where it is heated via the furnace or heat pump.
 A motor blows the air through the vents and into the room.

-The Pros of Forced Air Heating
+The Pros Of Forced Air Heating

 There are plenty of benefits of having a forced air heating system in your home.
 For one, it makes it incredibly easy to add central air conditioning if you do not already have it, as the AC utilizes the same ductwork as the heat.
 It saves tons of time and cost during air conditioning installation.